 When designing your material, provide context for activities and media, this will help the learner understand the value of the activity or concept – not always the case with the mandatory digital training exercises that we all have to do.
 The teacher can then respond to this dialogue with effective feedback, such as explaining why the learner’s response to a question is correct or incorrect, and signposting to additional reading if needed.
 The most effective and engaging e-learning courses or material does exactly that and can be easily built into your activities.

 Next, brainstorm the topics you want to write about, and think about how they will help the learner achieve the aims you have written.
 Try to arrange your topic list into an order – this will give you the overall structure of your resource.
 From there, start to think about writing concepts for the learner to absorb whilst providing activities for them to interact with what you’re teaching.
 Remember to focus on the narrative and a relaxed tone, and provide effective feedback with the answers to the activities.

 Futurelearn, a free e-learning platform for digital courses, is well worth looking into for ideas and inspiration, and to learn about a new topic or concept.
-Futurelearn covers a huge range of free short courses, all developed by experts at universities and colleges.
+Futurelearn covers a huge range of free short courses, including how to create engaging elearning courses, all developed by experts at universities and colleges.
 The courses use a mixture of activities and facilitated online discussion across a wide range of topics.